indico/indico-user-docs/user_guide/conference_abstract_call.md

 ## Configure abstract submission

-From the "Call for Abstracts" management page, click on _Settings_ on the _Submissions_ raw and enter the Configure abstract submission”.
+From the "Call for Abstracts" management page, click on _Settings_ on the _Submissions_ raw which leads to to the _Configure abstract submission_ screen.

 Write in an _Announcement_ you want to be displayed when users submit their abstracts.